nnngrach/AnyGIS_maps/README.md

-# Welcome to AnyGIS API
+# Welcome to AnyGIS Server API

 This is a utility to connect different navigation applications (web, ios, android) to map sources with non-standard URLS.
 It allows you to convert coordinates.
 Also it can process tile images.